pawurb/node-postgres-wiki/pg.md

 #### pg.defaults.rows

-Number of rows ro return at a time from a prepared statement's portal.
+Number of rows to return at a time from a prepared statement's portal.
 0 will return all rows at once.

 #### pg.defaults.poolSize